 Also Read: 11+ Scary Halloween Idioms and Phrases to Celebrate

 The fear that occurs when there are chances that you can lose your life.
-It is said when you are in extreme danger.
-When someone becomes anxious or afraid by getting the news that they can die after some time.
+It is said that when you are in extreme danger.
+When someone becomes anxious or afraid upon hearing the news that they may die after some time.

 Example: Mary sat inside, in fear for her life, seeing the killer.